Shaykat/Blog/AWS-linux-server-Mongodb-Scrapy.md

-AWS Linux Server configuration with Mongodb Scrapy Python Git
+AWS Linux Server configuration with Mongodb Scrapy Python Git.
 # Create an AWS EC2 free tier Linux Ubuntu 18.x server

 There are two types of free Linux machine in AWS.
-One is Amazon Linux and another one is Amazon Linux 2.
-I created an instance with 8GB of Storage and 1GB of Memory and created security rules http, https, ssh connection.
+One is Amazon Linux and another one is Amazon Linux 2. you can create an instance with 8GB of Storage and 1GB of Memory and keep the other settings default.
+You have to add the following security rules ```http, https, ssh connection```.

 # Install MongoDB
-I have installed the MongoDB 4.0 Community Edition on Amazon Linux 2 using the yum package manager.
+You can use the yum package manager to install the MongoDB 4.0 Community Edition on Amazon Linux 2.

 To check the Machine version I used this command in the shell